uzair657/PrivacyPolicy-RideIt/README.md

 6. Automated decision-making.
 We use personal information to make automated decisions relating to your use of our Services:

--  connecting Drivers and Riders (or other types of Users, as the case may be), based on such factors as availability and proximity;
+-  connecting Drivers and Riders (or other types of Users, as the case may be), based on such factors as availability and proximity

 -  determining User ratings, and deactivating users with low ratings;